-In recent years, PRC government authorities have legislated on the use of the Internet to protect personal information from unauthorized disclosure.
-For example, the Internet Information Services Administrative Measures prohibits an Internet information services provider from insulting or slandering a third party or infringing upon the lawful rights and interests of a third party.
-Internet information services providers are subject to legal liability if unauthorized disclosure results in damages or losses to users.
-In addition, the PRC regulations authorize the relevant telecommunications authorities to demand rectification of unauthorized disclosure by Internet information services providers.
+In recent years, PRC government authorities have legislated on the use of the internet to protect personal information from any abuse or unauthorized disclosure.
+For example, the internet Information Services Administrative Measures prohibits an internet information services provider from insulting or slandering a third party or infringing upon the lawful rights and interests of a third party. internet information services providers are subject to legal liability if unauthorized disclosure results in damages or losses to users.
+In addition, the PRC regulations authorize the relevant telecommunications authorizes to demand rectification of unauthorized disclosure by internet information services providers.

-The PRC laws do not prohibit Internet information services providers from collecting and analyzing person information of their users.
-The PRC government, however, has the power and authority to order Internet information services providers to submit personal information of an Internet user if such user posts any prohibited content or engages in illegal activities on the Internet.
-Moreover, the PRC criminal laws and regulations prohibit companies and their employees from illegally trading or disclosing customer data obtained through the course of their business operations.
+The PRC laws do not prohibit internet information services providers from collecting and analyzing person information of their users.
+The PRC government, however, has the power and authority to order internet information services providers to submit personal information of an internet user if such user posts any prohibited content or engages in illegal activities on the internet.
+Since 2012, the MIIT and the Standing Committee of the National Peoples' Congress enacted several regulations to stipulates the obligation and requirements imposed to the internet information services providers, including but not limited to which the internet information services may only collect user personal information necessary to provide their services and must expressly inform the users of the method, content and purpose of the collection and processing of such user personal information, and must keep strictly confidential users' personal information that they collect, and take technical and other measures as are necessary to safeguard the information against disclosure, damages and loss.
+Moreover, the PRC criminal laws and regulations prohibit companies and their employees from illegally trading or disclosing customer data obtained through the course of their business operations and any internet service provider that fails to comply with obligations related to internet information security administration as required by applicable laws and refuses to rectify upon order is subject to criminal penalty.